C1nderC0ated/AudioMixerFix/VOLUME-BOOSTER.md

 ... would feed back on itself" and never opens an audio stream, while an unrelated target still ducks to 0.040 and restores with glitches=0.

+The checks from the 2026-09-23 audit on are kept in the kit's `tests` folder and can be rerun;
+`tests\README.md` says how, what each one guards and exactly what it touches.
+Like the audit, they only ever boost a private near-silent test process.

 ## Why this approach (alternatives considered)

 - **Letasoft Sound Booster** (the commercial reference): code injection into every sound-playing process plus a system-wide APO - powerful (up to 500%, global) but invasive, and injection can upset anti-cheat.
 - **Microsoft Store "volume booster" apps**: the one reviewed for this project turned out to be a 151 MB wrapper that requires installing the VB-CABLE virtual audio driver and re-routing the DEFAULT audio device through itself - global boost only, and when it breaks, all system audio goes silent.
 - **Equalizer APO preamp**: solid, but system/endpoint-wide, needs an APO install per device and offers no per-app control.
-- **This tool**: per-app (one or many), optional all-audio mode, user-mode only, nothing installed - at the cost of ~50 ms latency and the 4% slider quirk.
+- **This tool**: per-app (one or many), optional all-audio mode, user-mode only, nothing installed - at the cost of ~60 ms latency and the 4% slider quirk.
 For boosting quiet apps, that is the better trade.

 ## Maintenance